hazybluedot/manager_review/README.md

 ## Usage

 ### Start with GUI

+Double click the `manager_review_gui.py` file from your file browser.

 The experimental GUI provides a convenient way for users to initialize the program and set the desired assessment CSV file and gradebook CSV